yo-goto/ggl.fish/README.md

  Search URL :  https://www.google.com/search?q=typescript&as_sitesearch=deno.land
 ```

-## Interactive Mode 👾
+## Interactive Search Mode 👾

 To enter the interactive search mode, use `-m` or `--mode` option flag.
-In this mode, you can interactively set search options, and you can search for the things with the same option you set once.
+In this mode, you can interactively set search options, and you can search for the things with the same options you set once.

 ```console
 $ ggl --mode